christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 3. The Jesuit Operation (16th-18th centuries): Jesuit scholars fabricated chronologies for China, India, and the Middle East, backdating history by centuries to fit Biblical timelines.

 But there is one piece of evidence they could not forge: the Y-chromosome.
-Therefore, in this book I have ignored all historical records and focused only on genetics and revisionist methodologies laid out in my previous book 'The Bosphoran Christ: How the Crimean Dragon Kings Invented Jesus and Ruled the Ancient World'.
+Therefore, in this book I have ignored all historical records and focused only on genetics and revisionist methodologies laid out in my companion book 'The Dragon Kings of Crimea, Volume Two: The Birth of Christianity — From Serapis Cult to Flavian Forgery'.
 Through this line of investigation, I have been able to map out a new model of history that is radically different from the commonly accepted narrative.

 This is the story of the world before the reset.
 It is the history we were never meant to know.